safx/swift-idl/README.md

 }
 ```

+You can specify `Response` by using `typealias` for API response type.
+If `typealias Response` is not declared, `typealias Response = <ClassName>Response` is inserted.

-You can add custom Request class e.g., MyRequest, for your customizing point.
+You can add custom `Request` protocol e.g., `MyRequest`, for your customizing point.

 ### URLRequestHelper